• HOME

 • Location: 7a Avenida Sur 03001 (directions)

-Right down the street from Hector’s Bistro you’ll find one of the best vegan cafes in Antigua — Samsara.
+Right down the street from Hector’s Bistro, you’ll find one of the best vegan cafes in Antigua—Samsara.

-We absolutely loved this quirky and cozy vegan and vegetarian cafe.
-It is earthy in all the ways you’d expect from a vegan-friendly cafe, with rooty drinks, healthy bowls with seeds and superfruits, and a laid-back vibe.
-They serve everything from vegan pasta to hearty soups and homemade kombucha lemonade!
+We absolutely loved this quirky, cozy vegan and vegetarian cafe.
+It is earthy in all the ways you’d expect from a vegan-friendly cafe, with fresh juice, healthy bowls with seeds and superfruits, and a laid-back vibe.

-What’s more, Samsara is budget-friendly and the meals are always copious.
+Moreover, Samsara is budget-friendly, and the meals are always huge.
 I don’t think we ever left feeling hungry.
-In fact, it was quite the opposite — we always left feeling energized and full of renewing plant-based foods.
-And while we didn’t get the chance to try it, we were told by vegan friends of ours that their breakfast was killer!
+It was quite the opposite — we always left feeling energized and full of renewing plant-based foods.

-Not only is Samsara’s one of the best places to eat, but it’s also one of the cheapest restaurants in Antigua Guatemala, too!
+While we didn’t get the chance to try it, we were told by our vegan friends that their breakfast was killer!Not only is Samsara one of the best places to eat, but it’s also one of the cheapestrestaurants in Antigua, Guatemala!

 5. Frida’s